amymcgovern/pyparrot/docs/quickstartbebop.rst

 ---------------------------------------

 Before running any of the sample code, you will need to connect to your drone.
-To control the Bebop, you need to connect your controling device (laptop, computer, etc) to the wifi for the drone.
+To control the Bebop, you need to connect your controlling device (laptop, computer, etc) to the wifi for the drone.
 Look for the wifi network named Bebop_number where number varies for each drone.

 Quick start:  Demo Code